-The Reading Room Coordinator oversees the operations of the reading room.
-He or she is involved with assigning desks, buying and cataloguing books, and ensuring RR rules and etiquette are observed.
+The Reading Room Coordinators oversees the operations of the reading room.
+They are involved with assigning desks, buying and cataloguing books, and ensuring RR rules and etiquette are observed.
 A student assistant may also help with the Reading Room.
-This year's Reading Room Coordinator is Shelley Reid.
+This year's Reading Room Coordinators are Shelley Reid and Charmaine Gorrie.